 The virtually unknown Real-Time StrategyEarth 2140 has a much more successful sequel named Earth 2150 (or Earth 2150: Escape from the Blue Planet), which itself has 2 stand-alone Expansion Packs named Earth 2150: The Moon Project (some editions drop Earth 2150) and Earth 2150: Lost Souls.
 The third full game in the series is, consequently, named Earth 2160, even though Earth itself is gone by that point in an Earth-Shattering Kaboom, and the entire game takes place on other planets.
 Apparently, it is a rule in the series that a major conflict has to take place every 10 years.

 Mushihime-sama's sequel is called Mushihime-sama Futari.
 "Futari" means "two people."

-The "Divinity" series gets to be oddly named from the very beginning, but the sequels make their own kind of nonsense.
-In order: Divine Divinity, Beyond Divinity, and third: Divinity 2: The Dragon Knight Saga (which is itself made up of Divinity 2: Ego Draconis and Divinity 2: Flames of Vengeance.
-Divine Divinity was meant to be Divinity: Sword of Lies, and Beyond Divinity was a spinoff; Ego Draconis was the original Divinity 2 game, which was rereleased as The Dragon Knight Saga as a bundle or as just the expansion, Flames of Vengeance.
+The Divinity series gets to be oddly named from the very beginning, but the sequels make their own kind of nonsense.
+In order: Divine Divinity, Beyond Divinity, Divinity II: The Dragon Knight Saga (which is itself made up of Divinity II: Ego Draconis and Divinity II: Flames of Vengeance).
+Divine Divinity was meant to be Divinity: Sword of Lies, and Beyond Divinity was a spinoff; Ego Draconis was the original Divinity II game, which was rereleased as The Dragon Knight Saga as a bundle or as just the expansion, Flames of Vengeance.